revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-28. What to do when there is a conflict with a client or stakeholder?
+28.What to do when there is a conflict with a client or stakeholder?

 <details markdown="1">
 <summary> Show Answer </summary>